kleinfreund/reverse-iterable-map/README.md

 Returns an iterator containing the keys for each element in the `ReverseIterableMap` object in insertion order.

-An iterator containing the same keys in reverse-insertion order can be obtained with `keys().reverse()`.
+An iterator containing the same keys in reverse-insertion order can be obtained with `keys().reverseIterator()`.

 #### Syntax